-Element Purpose and link to strategy Description and operation Opportunity Variable pay Long- term incentives (LTI) cash component is dedicated to cover the taxes and tax-related costs related to the performance shares.
+Element Purpose and link to strategy Description and operation Opportunity Variable pay Long- term incentives (LTI) The possible reward will normally be paid latest by the end of April following the year after the end of the vesting period or after the end of the performance period when the performance period is three years i.e. when there is no westing period.
+The reward will be paid as a combination of shares and cash.
+The cash component is dedicated to cover the taxes and taxrelated costs related to the performance shares.
 Restricted shares Shares in the RSPs are granted in exceptional cases only for recruiting or special retention or remuneration purposes.
 The shares are usually delivered to the participants provided that their employment with Sanoma continues uninterrupted throughout the duration of the period of the plan (2-4 years) until the shares are delivered.
 The Board has, however, discretion to decide on whether and to what extent the CEO is eligible to granted share rewards upon the CEO leaving the Company.
 The reward will normally be paid latest by the end of April following the year after the end of the plan's period.
 The possible rewards under the RSPs are paid as a combination of shares and cash.
 The cash component is dedicated to cover the taxes and tax-related costs related to restricted shares.
 Consequence of a change of control event Upon the occurrence of a change of control event, the Board determines in its sole discretion whether this will affect the outstanding LTI earnings and awards and, if so, to what extent and in which manner.
 Share ownership requirement policy Shares conditionally granted to the CEO under the LTI plans are subject to share ownership requirement that is determined by the Board based on the HR Committee's proposal.
 Until the required shareholding is achieved, the CEO is required to hold, and not to sell, at least 50% of after-tax shares received.
 Clawback The short term incentives or share rewards may be cancelled or recovered in certain circumstances (for example misconduct or unethical conduct such as manipulation of the financial or other data).